marcoheine-com/marcoheine.com/README.md

 ## marcokuehbauch.com

-This is the repository with the source code for [marcokuehbauch.com](marcokuehbauch.com).
+This is the repository for my personal blog and website [marcokuehbauch.com](marcokuehbauch.com).

-It is build with the statis site generator GatsbyJS.
+It is build with the static site generator [GatsbyJS](https://www.gatsbyjs.org/).